-1. Total number of households that have unmet housing needs = 311 From Item 1, identify the number of households with unmet housing needs by type of housing assistance a.
-Tenant-Based Rental Assistance (TBRA) = 220 b.
-Short-Term Rent, Mortgage and Utility payments (STRMU) = 50 c.
-Housing Facilities, such as community residences, SRO dwellings, other housing facilities = 41
+1. Total number of households that have unmet housing needs = 614 From Item 1, identify the number of house assistance holds with unmet housing needs by type of housing a.
+Tenant-Based Rental Assistance (TBRA) = 270 b.
+Short-Term Rent, Mortgage and Utility payments (STRMU) = 117 c.
+Housing Facilities, such as community residences, SRO dwellings, other housing facilities = 227